bmbrost/zero/truncated/README.md

 # truncated

-MCMC algorithms for implementing zero-truncated Poisson or negative binomial models for count data
+MCMC algorithms for implementing zero-truncated Poisson and negative binomial models for count data

 #### Contents